 CISI Policy Information

 Check with your current health insurance provider to see if you are covered internationally.
-Even if you are not covered internationally, UW Study Abroad encourages you to arrange for continuation of your regular health insurance coverage while you study abroad in order to avoid gaps in coverage or difficulty with re-enrollment.
+Even if you are not covered internationally, we encourage you to arrange for continuation of your regular health insurance coverage while you study abroad in order to avoid gaps in coverage or difficulty with re-enrollment.
 The study away CISI plan is considered secondary insurance; students are also advised to remain on their primary insurance while studying away.